Graham cracker cookies are a quick and easy way to diy your own sandwich cookies…

 The dough doesn’t need to refrigerate, but don’t let it get too warm either, unless you don’t mind flat cookies.

-Add the coconut, oats, and peppermint chunks at the end and stir in.
+Add the dry ingredients and stir them in before adding the coconut, oats, and peppermint chunks at the end and then stir in those.

 Oh!
 And remember the pecans that you chopped, too!

 Use a cookie scoop and a silicone baking mat.
 Overload the scoop for larger cookies (and to cut down on baking time!)

 Press the dough flat with either extra peppermint chunks or whole pecans.
 Bake at 300° F.